 At the recent 2016 Google Performance Summit, we heard a number of announcements around Google’s advertising and analytics platforms.
 We’ve honed in on the analytics updates with a summary of what’s new and what’s ahead.

-Some of the Google Analytics 360 Suite’s key features and products recently rolled out include:
+Google Analytics 360 Suite has some key features and products, some of these that have recently rolled out include:

 - Optimize 360 – A content testing tool that allows for the rapid prototyping of experiments with Google Analytics audiences to deliver personalized web experiences.
 A paid beta is currently available.